yohn-dezmon/yohn-dezmon/GeoJSON.md

 2. What does it mean when a LineString has many arrays of coordinates? (e.g. 4 in the example above)
 - those are the points that define the line.
 Each point is connected by a straight line.

+3. How does GeoJSON work with dates?
+Can a Feature have date properties?
+How is time series data organized?

 #### Sources: